Entritarus/hw_chaos/report/report.typ

   caption: [Vilnius oscillator circuit diagram @vilnius-osc-origin] ) <circuit>

-A system of equations that defines the Vilnius oscillator is shown in @system @vilnius-osc-origin.
+A system of equations that defines the Vilnius oscillator is shown in @system.

 $ cases(
   C_1 (dif V_C_1) / (dif t) = I_L,